ILO modelled estimates and projections

 The number of working hours lost is estimated by making use of a nowcasting model.
 This method uses data that are available almost in real time to predict aggregate hours worked that are published with substantial delay.
 The nowcasting model allows to produce the following indicators:

-- Percentage of hours lost due to the COVID-19 crisis, compared to the baseline (the latest pre-crisis quarter, i.e., the 4th quarter of 2019, seasonally adjusted).
-Hence, the figures reported should not be interpreted as a quarterly or an inter-annual growth rate.
+- Percentage of hours lost due to the COVID-19 crisis, compared to the baseline (the latest pre-crisis quarter, i.e., the 4th quarter of 2019, seasonally adjusted), adjusting for population aged 15-64.
+The figures reported should not be interpreted as a quarterly or an inter-annual growth rate.
 The first year with available estimates is 2020.

 - Full-time equivalent employment losses (assuming 40 or 48 workweek hours).
 This measure is constructed by dividing the number of weekly hours lost due to COVID-19 and dividing them by 40 or 48.
 Hence, they provide an illustration of the magnitude in hours lost, by expressing them in full-time jobs.
 The first year with available estimates is 2020.